Chordoma Survivorship Initiative

 - Any other quality of life issues affecting the survivor or co-survivor(s)

 The Chordoma Foundation is a resource for you to learn more about quality of life needs, find care to address those needs, and get support from other patients, survivors, and co-survivors in the chordoma community.
+In order to best meet your needs, it is critical for us to learn from you.
+Please take our survey on chordoma survivorship and quality of life to help us do that.

 Knowledge is essential in getting the best treatment for chordoma, and it is no different when it comes to survivorship care.
 The Chordoma Foundation website is a great source of information on what to expect after treatment and how to get the best follow-up care.
 This includes consensus guidelines on the role and value of Care given to improve the quality of life of patients who have a serious or life-threatening disease. as well as the schedule of monitoring and check-ups after treatment for: